Entire solutions to equivariant elliptic systems with variational structure: Introduction

-Subharmonicity then provides a global first estimate on $u$.
-Hence, a key step is to show that the candidate solution $u$ is a {\em positive} map, that is, it satisfies the positivity property \eqref{d-positivity}.
+from \eqref{q-monotonicity}.
+Subharmonicity then provides in $D$ a first global estimate on $|u-a_1|$.
+Hence, a key step is to show that the candidate solution $u$ is a {\em positive} map, that is, that it satisfies \eqref{d-positivity}.